 E.4 All site retaining walls four (4) feet or greater in height shall be designed by a Massachusetts Professional Structural Engineer.

-E.5 During construction, the Applicant shall conform to all local, State, and Federal laws and provide advance notice to abutters per the Town’s Residential Construction Control Agreement regarding noise, vibration, dust, and blocking of Town roads in order to accommodate delivery of materials to the site or for other construction staging purposes.
+E.5 During construction, the Applicant shall conform to all local (except as waived herein), State, and Federal laws and provide advance notice to abutters per the Town’s Residential Construction Control Agreement regarding noise, vibration, dust, and blocking of Town roads in order to accommodate delivery of materials to the site or for other construction staging purposes.
 The Applicant shall at all times use all reasonable means to minimize inconvenience to residents in the general area.
 Adequate provisions shall be made by the Applicant to control and minimize dust on the site during construction in accordance with the construction mitigation plan.
 The Applicant shall keep all portions of any public way used as access/egress to the Project free of soil, mud or debris deposited due to use by construction vehicles associated with the Project.

 E.6 Appropriate signage shall be shown on the Final Plans, consistent with the sign information shown on the Approved Plans.
 A temporary sign including the name and address of the project and contact information for the Applicant, general contractor, engineers, architect, and other relevant parties shall be posted on site for the duration of construction operations.